hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 - High sales amplify operational risk when return frequency is elevated.
 - Volume-adjusted filtering improves risk prioritization clarity.
 - Temporal patterns suggest some risk spikes are event-driven rather than persistent.
+- A Pareto-style distribution explains a disproportionate share of return-related losses.

 ---